LucieLaury/mbyte/README.md

 ### Global Architecture Understanding

 The MByte project is a **Software as a Service (SaaS) online storage solution**.
-It is build using self-developed and existing pieces of software that evolves in a distributed environment.
+It is built using self-developed and existing pieces of software that evolve in a distributed environment.

 The global architecture is composed of :

 - A **Reverse Proxy** that is the main entry point for web access (HTTP).
 - An **Identity Provider (IdP)** that is responsible for the authentication of users in a centralized way : Keycloak.
-It implements OpenID Connect (OIDC) to ease integration with others high level components.
+It implements OpenID Connect (OIDC) to ease integration with other high-level components.
 - A **Relational Database** : PostgresSQL.
 It is used to persist the data of the applications.
 - A **Service Registry** : Consul.
 It is used to register and discover services in a distributed environment.
 - The **Manager** application: It is the main entry point for the users.
 It is a web application that is responsible for the management of users and their stores.